vollmerk/puppet-gitlabwebhook/README.md

 Webhook for updating Puppet using R10K from Gitlab repos

 This is a simple Python webserver that accepts webhook PUSH notifications from Gitlab, and runs R10k to bring your puppet server up to date.
-It also has some legacy support for monolithic puppet repos.
+The newest versions of the Python script no longer support monolithic repos

 The Python script can also trigger e-mails to Footprints or OTRS ticketing systems based on the commit mesage